MatrixAI/js-tree-order-index/README.md

 ```

 All dynamic error checks can be removed after development.
 They are actually debug time assertions.
 They are basically a dynamic assertion check that isn't actually needed in main operations once everything works.
 Apparently we should be using `console.assert`, and it just doesn't report anything under normal operations.

+---

+Ok so insertion root is done.

+Now we should be able to add back some of the other functions.

+We still need to figure out cursor manipulation.